By Tim Lambert

 Exeter in the 20th century

 By 1914 the population of Exeter had risen to about 60,000.
 Meanwhile, in 1905 the horse-drawn trams in Exeter were replaced by electric ones.
 They, in turn, were replaced by buses.
 The last tram ran in 1931.
 Exeter airport opened in 1937.

-However Exeter suffered a severe air raid during the Second World War.
+However, Exeter suffered a severe air raid during the Second World War.
 In the Spring of 1942, the RAF bombed the historic German towns of Lubeck and Rostock.
 In revenge, the Luftwaffe attacked historic British towns.
-In May 1942 the Germans bombed Exeter and they destroyed much of the town center.
+In May 1942 the Germans bombed Exeter and destroyed much of the town center.
 Altogether 1,500 houses were destroyed and 2,700 were seriously damaged.
 Furthermore, 6 churches were damaged or destroyed.
 The city center was rebuilt in the 1950s.
 Furthermore, Exeter university was founded in 1955.

-Northcott Theatre was built in 1967 and a Maritime Museum opened in 1969.
+Northcott Theatre was built in 1967.

 Today most of the workforce in Exeter is employed in service industries such as tourism, education, and public administration.
 Meanwhile, Guildhall Shopping Centre was built in 1977.
 Harlequins Shopping Centre followed in 1986.